-According to ancient Hittite documents, Sagalassos was established around the 14th century referring it to the mountain site of Salawassa.
+According to ancient Hittite documents, Sagalassos was established around the 14th century, referring it to the mountain site of Salawassa.
 Its territory was further expanded after the city’s conquest by Alexander the Great in 333 BC.
-At this time, Sagalassos had a population of a few thousand and like the other cities of Pisidia, the ancient city rapidly became Hellenised.
+At this time, Sagalassos had a population of a few thousand, and like the other cities of Pisidia, the ancient city rapidly became Hellenised.

-North West of the Nymphaeum stands the Heroon, a mid- to late Augustan honorific monument, nearly 15 meters tall, dedicated to the memory of an unidentified prominent citizen of Sagalassos.
+North West of the Nymphaeum stands the Heroon, a mid to late Augustan honorific monument, nearly 15 meters tall, dedicated to the memory of an unidentified prominent citizen of Sagalassos.

 Other buildings on the Upper Agora include the Bouleterion, the Macellum and the honorific arch.

-Further photos from Sagalassos and the Lower Agora will be posted in another post (part 2).
+Other photos from Sagalassos and the Lower Agora will be posted in another post (part 2).